 Authorized in the WRDA 2016, the CEPP combines several CERP components extending from Lake Okeechobee down to ENP into a comprehensive project that includes water storage, water quality treatment, conveyance, and decompartmentalization (the removal of levees and canals) in the heart of the Everglades.
 The project is designed to send an annual average of approximately 210,000 acre-feet of water south from Lake Okeechobee.
+Please insert a sentence stating how much water storage/conveyance the USACE planned CEPP (not the proposed EAA 203 project) will add to the system.
 Primary features include construction of the A-2 Flow Equalization Basin (FEB) in the Everglades Agricultural Area (EAA) to provide additional water storage, canal and pump station modifications at northern end of WCA-3A to improve distribution of water entering WCA-3A, backfilling of the 13.5 miles of the Miami Canal in northern WCA-3A to rehydrate northern WCA-3A, construction of new tree islands along the reach of the backfilled canal, removal of portions of the L-67C, L-67 Extension, and L-29 levees to create a new flow-way into Northeast Shark River Slough from WCA-3A, enlargement of the S-333 structure and S-356 pump, removal of 6 miles of old Tamiami Trail south of the S-12 structures, construction of a new water control structure in the L-29 canal and the L-67A levee, and construction of a 4.2-mile long 35-foot deep seepage cutoff wall along the L-31N canal.
 These features will deliver an average annual 210,000 acre-feet of new water to the central Everglades that would otherwise be discharged to tide via the northern estuaries.